Perfection (board game)

-Perfection, originally produced by the Pennsylvania company Reed Toys, is a game by the Milton Bradley company.
+Perfection is a game originally produced by the Pennsylvania company Reed Toys and then by the Milton Bradley company.
 The object is to put all the pieces into matching holes on the board (pushed down) before the time limit runs out.
-When time runs out, the board springs up, causing many, if not all, of the pieces to fly out.
+When time runs out, the board springs up, causing the pieces to fly out.
 In the most common version, there are 25 pieces to be placed into a 5×5 grid within 60 seconds.

 History

+Thomas Kinnard Liversidge was the inventor of the board game perfection and owned harmonic Reed Company.

 The original Perfection game was patented by the Harmonic Reed Company (later Reed Toys) in 1973.
-The patent was later transferred to Lakeside Industries who, several years later, was purchased by Coleco in 1986.
-When Coleco went bankrupt in 1988 the remaining assets and IPs were purchased by Hasbro in 1989, who continues to manufacture the game under their Milton Bradley brand.
+The patent was later transferred to Lakeside Industries, which was purchased by Coleco in 1986.
+Coleco declared bankruptcy in 1988, after which the remaining assets and IPs were purchased by Hasbro in 1989, who continues to manufacture the game under their Milton Bradley brand.

 Gameplay

-In the original version, one player at a time attempts to fit all 25 shapes into the holes in the game tray.
-The shapes are mixed and placed next to the game unit with handles facing up, the pop-up tray is pushed down, and the timer dial is set to 60 seconds.
+Each player takes a turn in which they attempt to fit all shapes into the corresponding holes in the game tray.
+The shapes are mixed and placed next to the game unit with handles facing up, the pop-up mechanism is pushed down, and the timer dial is set to 60 seconds.
 After moving the switch to START, the timer begins to run and the player must fit the shapes into their holes as quickly as possible.
 If the player completes this task, he/she moves the switch to STOP and records the time taken.
 If time runs out, the tray pops up and scatters the pieces in all directions.
 The winner is the player who fills the tray in the shortest time.

 Original 1973 version

-The original Perfection game consists of a red and yellow board with 25 shapes.
-Its "pop-up" mechanism was an ejector plate situated under the shaped holes and lowered by a PUSH button.
+The original Perfection game published by Lakeside in 1973 consists of a red and yellow board with 26 shapes.
+Its "pop-up" mechanism was an ejector plate situated under the shaped holes and lowered by a button labeled PUSH in the center of the board.
 The board also included a scoreboard with four stackable pegs of different colors.
-One point was scored for each shape properly placed in their correct holes; if all 25 shapes were inserted before the allotted 60 seconds, one point was also scored for each remaining second left on the clock.
+One point was scored for each shape properly placed in their correct holes; if all 26 shapes were inserted before the allotted 60 seconds, the player would stop the timer and one point was also scored for each remaining second left on the clock.
 For tie scores, pegs were stacked on top of one another.

-The original version also included red "block-out" squares that were used one of two ways.
+The original version also included red-colored cardboard "block-out" squares that were used in one of two ways.
 For beginners and younger players, a chosen number of holes were covered and their corresponding shapes were removed.
 For advanced players, a chosen number of holes were covered, but all shapes were kept in play.

-In 1975, the game was changed to its current "pop-up tray" format in which the scoreboard and pegs, red block-out squares and four-point star shape were removed.
+In 1975, the game was changed to its current format using the "pop-up tray" in which the scoreboard and pegs, red block-out squares and four-point star shape were removed.